boglarkasebestyen/freeCodeCamp_web_design_projects/README.md

 The objective for all 5 static websites was to fulfill FCC's user stories and to build them via [CodePen](https://codepen.io/trending).

 ## Disclaimer
 The recommended technologies to build these projects were plain HTML / CSS.
-If the student had prior knowledge of Vanilla JavaScript, Bootstrap (CSS framework) or SASS (CSS preprocessor), it was allowed to use these technologies, as well.
+If the student had prior knowledge of plain JavaScript, Bootstrap (CSS framework) or SASS (CSS preprocessor), it was allowed to use these technologies, as well.

 However, additional, more advanced technologies, for example jQuery, React, Angular or Vue were not recommended for these tasks.

-### Tribute Page
+### 1. Tribute Page
 I dedicated this page to Lil' Sebastian, one of the main key characters taken from the American NBC sitcom/mockumentary "Parks and Recreation".
 View the page in CodePen [here](https://codepen.io/boglarkasebestyen/full/oVVrMX).

 ![](https://i.postimg.cc/SQcF50bV/Screen-Shot-2021-02-12-at-22-02-24.jpg)

-### Survey Form
+### 2. Survey Form
 An edgy, monochrome survey page that asks the user which is their favorite guitar brand.
 View the page in CodePen [here](https://codepen.io/boglarkasebestyen/full/axvmyB).

 ![](https://i.postimg.cc/pd34GC0g/Screen-Shot-2021-02-12-at-22-13-50.jpg)

-### Product Landing Page
+### 3. Product Landing Page
 This became a page dedicated to a Canadian-American animated television comedy series created by Danny Antonucci for Cartoon Network, namely "Ed Edd N' Eddy".
 With nearly an 11-year run, it was the longest-running Cartoon Network original series, entirely hand-drawn throughout its course.

 The aim of the page is to act as a merchandise website / subscription box service, similar to [Loot Crate](https://lootcrate.com), as well as a means to urge the user to read more about the cartoon and to join the fanbase.